youyanggu/covid19_projections/infections.md

 |              [Wyoming](/us-wy) |                 N/A |                N/A |                N/A |                N/A |

 ## Number of infected individuals by date
 This is an estimate of the number of infected individuals present on each date.
+This includes all individuals who are currently infected on that date.

 |                                |   Apr 9 (today) |   Apr 15 |   Apr 30 |   May 15 |   May 30 |   Jun 15 |   Jun 30 |   Jul 15 |   Jul 30 |
 |--------------------------------|----------------:|---------:|---------:|---------:|---------:|---------:|---------:|---------:|---------:|